 Skip to main content

-Set Self-Service Actions RBAC
+Set actions RBAC

 Port provides granular control to make sure every user can only execute and invoke the actions that are relevant for them.